Guide for Author

 AIMS AND SCOPE

 Annals of Clinical Epidemiology (ACE) publishes peer-reviewed, open-access articles in all areas of clinical epidemiology.
-Supported by the Society for Clinical Epidemiology, the journal aims to promote high-quality medical research, cultivate clinicians who have a researcher’s mindset, and contribute to address the various challenges facing medicine today.
+Supported by the Society for Clinical Epidemiology (SCE), the journal aims to promote high-quality medical research, cultivate clinicians who have a researcher’s mindset, and contribute to address the various challenges facing medicine today.
 To support its goal of publishing the most up-to-date clinical and epidemiological information, ACE provides authors worldwide with full peer-review services by subject experts.

 ACE publishes Original Articles, Review Articles, Study Protocols, Short Reports, and Letters to the Editor.
 The journal also welcomes original articles with nonsignificant results to avoid publication bias in epidemiological research.
 Articles are continuously published online for a broad audience of researchers, clinicians, and health professionals.